ranjanrashika/stress-test-business-ai/README.md

 └── README.md

 ## 🚀 How It Works
-Enter your business idea in plain English
+1. Enter your business idea in plain English

-The app processes it using AI/NLP tools
+2. The app processes it using AI/NLP tools

-It extracts key terms, analyzes sentiment, and runs financial simulations
+3. It extracts key terms, analyzes sentiment, and runs financial simulations

-You'll get an overall "stress score" along with breakdowns for:
+4.You'll get an overall "stress score" along with breakdowns for:

-Clarity
+    -Clarity

-Risk
+    -Risk

-Innovation
+    -Innovation

-Financial health
+    -Financial health

-Market potential
+    -Market potential

 ## ✨ Why This Matters
 Too many ideas fail because they’re never properly validated.
 This tool brings AI + business thinking together to de-risk early innovation — especially useful for founders in emerging markets like India.